nmshd/documentation/_docs_use-cases/use-case-transport-get-device-onboarding-info.md

 {% include properties_list.html %}

+This use case is deprecated and will be removed in the next major version.
+Please use the use case [Fill Device onboarding Token with new Device](use-case-consumption-fill-device-onboarding-token-with-new-device) instead.
+{: .notice--warning}

 This use case retrieves the onboarding information a so far not-onboarded Device that corresponds to the given Device `id` in order to onboard the Device to the Identity.

 ## Parameters